mjamin200/Deep-Learning/Project/README.md

-# GAN-BERT for Text Classification
+# Deep Learning Project - GAN-BERT for Text Classification

 This repository contains code for training a GAN-BERT model for text classification on the SemEval-2024 dataset.